Docs

 Learn how to style your Clerk Elements components with the styling guide.

-For more extensive customization of the UI, check out additional Clerk Elements components such as <Loading> and <FieldState>.
+For more extensive customization of the UI, see the additional Clerk Elements components such as <Loading> and <FieldState>.

 Feedback